kprasannakumar1991/reactjs-starwars/README.md

 ## How to run the app

-1. Dowload or clone the code
+1. Download or clone the code
 2. Go to project directory

 ### `npm install`